 What happens after my enrollment packet is completed?

-- Once student records receives a complete enrollment packet with ALL required documents, the application will be processed within 3 business days.
+- Once student records receives a complete enrollment packet with ALL required documents, the application will be processed.

 - Once the application is processed the student(s) will be placed on the prospective student assigning list.